Book a sales speaker for your next seminar, conference, or team meeting.

 The following paragraphs describe twenty seven demons that commonly plague salespeople.
-Solutions to a selection of these issues and others can be addressed by our sales speakers in a 40m session.
+Solutions to a selection of these issues and others can be addressed by our sales speaker in 15 to 30 minutes.

 - Green field - If you are new to selling or a territory or a set of accounts you can be sure that any predecessor has either squeezed out every available sale or abandoned possibilities and left them to evaporate.
 This is just the way things are.
 Storm the green field we new low cost and no cost strategies and techniques that kick start new business where it seems non-existent or out of reach.